 Members sometimes ask why some outages are only two minutes while others last several hours.

-The short answer is, the length of an outage depends on many circumstances such as location, time of day, cause, system design, weather, and what equipment is needed to make repairs.
+The short answer is the length of an outage depends on circumstances such as location, time of day, cause, system design, weather, and what equipment is needed for repairs.
 Each factor plays a part in how quickly we can respond to and restore power.

-A brief, momentary interruption, or a short two-minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
+A brief, momentary interruption, or a short two minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
 If you experience an outage longer than two minutes, it is important to let us know.
-Even if other members may have reported an outage, we may not know power to your home or business is off.
+Even if other members may have reported an outage, we may not know power is off to your home or business.

-Calling 1-844-MEC-COOP (844) 632-2667) is the an easy and fast way to report an outage and is most effective when you call the outage-reporting number from a phone number listed on your Mohave Electric account.
+Calling 1-844-MEC-COOP (844) 632-2667) is an easy and fast way to report an outage and is most effective when you call the outage-reporting number from a phone number listed on your Mohave Electric account.

 You can also report an outage by logging into your SmartHub® account or use the mobile app.
 Want more outage information?
 You can set up notification features in SmartHub to receive an email or text message for outage notification, updates, and power restored.

 When an outage is reported, our Outage Management System directs the information to MEC field crews.

 The same highly trained people you see working on the lines during the day also provide “on-call” support for an outage 24 hours a day, seven days a week.
 MEC has operations facilities in Bullhead City, which also serves Fort Mohave, Mohave Valley, Golden Shores, and Topock; and a facility in Kingman serving Valle Vista, Hackberry, Truxton, Peach Springs, and Wikieup.